shivsuvan/NLP-Practical/README.md

 # NLP Practicals
-* this are NLP practical that i used to in my B.E.
+* this are NLP practical that i used to do in my B.E.
-* because of this i got a knowledge about Natural Language Processing
+* because of this i got a knowledge about Natural Language Processing.